-I write for Seeking Alpha to transfer the investment ideas and concepts cluttered in my head onto paper.
 I'm also currently a CFA candidate (testing level II).
 I passed the level 1 exam in June 2015.

 I'm an Army veteran and former energy dividend writer for The Motley Fool.
 My goal is to help all people learn how to harness the awesome power of dividend growth investing to achieve their financial dreams, and enrich their lives.
-With 19 years of investing experience, I've learned what works and more importantly, what doesn't, when it comes to building long-term wealth and income streams.
+With 20 years of investing experience, I've learned what works and more importantly, what doesn't, when it comes to building long-term wealth and income streams.
 I'm currently on an epic quest to build a broadly diversified, high-quality, high-yield dividend growth portfolio that:

-1. Pays 4-5% yield
+1. Pays 5% to 6% yield

 2. Offers 9%-10% annual dividend growth